Interface TYPE2, also called tied interface is a nodal constraint to

 When the flag is set to 1, the spotflag formulation is an optimized formulation:

-- Recommended for connecting beam, spring, and shell secondary nodes to brick main segments
+Recommended for connecting beam, spring, and shell secondary nodes to brick

 Formulation with Failure